-This is an annoying problem but LapSurgery Australia has a minimally invasive solution to it and having performed over 1500 procedures by keyhole method this makes returning to normal activities the better option than having the open method which delays return to work and is more painful.
+LapSurgery Australia has a minimally invasive solution to the treatment of Carpal Tunnel Syndrome and have performed over 1500 procedures by this, keyhole method.
+Laparoscopic (keyhole) surgery makes returning to normal actitivties faster and less painful making it the better option than having the open method which delays return to work and is more painful.

 Carpal tunnel syndrome is caused by compression of the median nerve at the wrist.
 The median nerve supplies the sensation over most of the hand, with the exception of a small area on the little finger side.